John Gresham

-Sir John Gresham (1495 – 23 October 1556) was an English merchant, courtier and financier who worked for King Henry VIII of England, Cardinal Wolsey and Thomas Cromwell.
+Sir John Gresham (1495 – 23 October 1556) was an English merchant, courtier and financier who worked for King Henry VIII, Cardinal Thomas Wolsey, and Thomas Cromwell.
 He was Lord Mayor of London and founded Gresham's School.
 He was the brother of Sir Richard Gresham.

 Life

 A son of John Gresham and his wife Alice Blyth, a daughter of Alexander Blyth, of Stratton, Gresham was born, probably in 1495, at the manor house of Holt in Norfolk, then occupied by his father.
 Descended from an old Norfolk family, he was the youngest of his father's four sons, his older brothers being William, the eldest, Thomas, and Richard.
 Biographers have suggested that he and his brothers probably attended a school kept by Augustinian canons at nearby Beeston Priory.
 At that time, England depended mostly on the clergy for education.

 In about 1510, Gresham was apprenticed to John Middleton, a London mercer, and in 1517, after serving his seven years, he was admitted as a member of the Worshipful Company of Mercers.
 In 1519, he and his older brother William Gresham were both elected to the livery of the company.
 Later, John Gresham was four times Master of the Mercers' Company.

 In partnership with his brother Richard Gresham, Gresham was in the business of exporting textiles overseas and importing grain from Germany and wine from Bordeaux.
 He also traded in silks and spices from the Ottoman Empire and imported timber and skins from the Baltic.
 He was a founding member of the Muscovy Company, formed to trade with what is now Russia.
-Meanwhile, he acted as an agent for Cardinal Wolsey, and through him knew Thomas Cromwell.
+Meanwhile, he acted as an agent for Cardinal Thomas Wolsey, and through him knew Thomas Cromwell.

 On one occasion, a cargo belonging to Gresham loaded for the English markets at Chios, which he said was worth 12,000 ducats (1,320 troy ounces of gold) was seized in Portugal by the owner there of the ship Gresham had hired.
 On 15 October 1531, Henry VIII wrote on his behalf to John III of Portugal, demanding that this be made good.

 Gresham invested his money in land, buying the manors of Titsey, Tatsfield, Westerham, and Lingfield, on the borders of Surrey and Kent, as well as estates in Norfolk and Buckinghamshire.
 He lived at a great house called Titsey Place at Oxted in Surrey from 1534 until his death.